-CRS 18-3-202 is the Colorado law that defines first-degree assault as intentionally and seriously hurting someone through physical force, often with use of a deadly weapon.
-The most serious assault crime, first-degree assault is a class 3 felony, carrying 10 to 32 years in prison and/or $3,000 to $750,000 in fines.
+Under CRS 18-3-202, Colorado law defines first-degree assault as intentionally and seriously hurting another person by way of physical force, often with the use of a deadly weapon.
+The most serious assault crime, first-degree assault is a class 3 felony, punishable by 10 to 32 years in prison and/or $3,000 to $750,000 in fines.

 Examples of first-degree assaults under CRS 18-3-202 include the following situations:

 - Mickey shoots his sister in the hand with a pistol during a heated argument,

 - Abigail drives her car into a crowd of guests at a backyard party after being told to leave, and

 - Phil points a gun at a firefighter at the scene of a house fire.
 He tells the firefighter to hand over his wallet or else he will shoot.